oatlog/oatlog/doc/report/main.typ

 e-graphs are suitable for.
 In particular, e-graphs are not used in current general-purpose compilers despite their ability to solve the phase ordering problem.

+#TODO[eggcc is capable of taking in Rust code, so it's kinda extreme to imply that it is a "toy" compiler]

 E-graphs have, however, been used in more specialized domains such as synthesis of low-error floating point expressions @herbie and optimization of linear algebra expressions @spores.
 They are also used in eggcc @eggcc, an experimental optimizing compiler for the toy language Bril, and